Giancarlo Stanton Player Props: Yankees vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 29th-ranked team ERA across all league pitching staffs (5.67).
+- The Rockies have a 5.68 team ERA that ranks 29th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.